 There are new cultivars of daffodils introduced to eager gardeners every year.
 Multiple colors, double petals, bigger and better or smaller and cuter; the list is endless.
 These are often marketed under the name Narcissus, which is the scientific name for this group of plants.
-Among similar looking plants, you will also find reference to jonquils.
+Among similar looking plants, you will also find references to jonquils.
 What is the difference between daffodil, jonquil, and Narcissus?
-Some of the answer depends on the region, while the rest of the answer is divided by cultivars and scientific classification.
+Some of the answers depend on the region, while the rest of the answer is divided by cultivars and scientific classification.

 Narcissus Plant Info

 Daffodils all fall under the botanical name, Narcissus.
 Narcissus also often refers to the smaller variety of daffodils.
 Regionally, jonquils may be called daffodils, but this is botanically incorrect.

 There are 13 divisions of daffodils, or Narcissus.
 Each division has special classifications and specific Narcissus plant info that delineates which class each species falls into.
 Is jonquil a Narcissus?
 Yes.
 Daffodil bulbs are Narcissus and jonquils are Narcissus.
 The overall scientific name is Narcissus, and it covers over 13,000 hybrids of both daffodil bulbs and jonquils.

 We now know that jonquils and daffodils are classed as Narcissus.
 Daffodil bulbs are generally barely scented while jonquils are very perfumed.
 When answering the question, “is jonquil a Narcissus,” we should consult the Daffodil Society.
 The two words are synonymous but do not make the jonquil a daffodil.